 - Measure the rainfall or irrigation applied to the field.

 - Calculate the new soil water deficit balance.

 Deciding when to irrigate is a daily decision that depends on many changing factors.
 Learn how to adjust irrigation

 - By season/growth stage

-- When you increase the allowable soil water deficit
+- When you change the allowable soil water deficit

 Application uniformity testing for center pivot irrigation systems explains how to: